Contents

 The Serengeti Cultural Festival brings together more than seven (7) living tribes.

-Including the Kurya, Ikoma, Ngoreme, Sukuma, Maasai, Jita and Wamang’ati.
+Including the Kurya, Ikoma, Ngoreme, Sukuma, Maasai, Jita, and Wamang’ati.

 Experience the beauty and uniqueness of African culture.